Mahin200405/mtc-wordpress-workshop/Hogwarts_spell_book.md

 ## Building the Spell Book Page

 Create a new page in WordPress and title it "Hogwarts Spell Book."
-If using Elementor, open the page with the Elementor editor; otherwise, use the Block Editor.
+If using Elementor, open the page with the Elementor editor; otherwise, use the default Block Editor.

 The content structure for each spell should include:
 - A heading for the Spell Name